How trauma happens

 Trauma can be a physical and/or emotional response to a threatening or distressing event(s) that significantly impacts the body’s ability to cope and function normally.

 People perceive things differently depending on their individual life experiences.
 What is traumatic to one person may not be for someone else.
-We all have ‘buttons’ that can be pressed by a traumatic event, but the trigger will be different for every person.
+We all have different ‘hot button’ topics that can be pressed by a potentially traumatic event.
+For example, a situation involving children may be a common 'hot button' topic for parents or caregivers.
+Other 'hot button' topics (for anyone) may include situations involving animals, family, friends, and / or past history of exposure to trauma.

 Reactions to trauma

-Feeling distress when confronted with a traumatic event is a normal response to an abnormal situation.
+Feeling distress when confronted with a potentially traumatic event is a normal response to an abnormal situation.
+This can have a negative impact on our ability to function.
 Most people recover in the weeks following the incident, particularly with the help of caring family members and friends.
+For some people, their ability to function after recovery becomes better than it was before - this is known as post-traumatic growth.

 Post Traumatic Stress Disorder (PTSD)

-For some people the symptoms do not resolve quickly, or at all.
-People with Post Traumatic Stress Disorder (PTSD) often experience feelings of panic or extreme fear, similar to the fear they felt during the traumatic event.
+When symptoms relating to the trauma are ongoing, this may lead to Post Traumatic Stress Disorder (PTSD).
+People with PTSD often experience feelings of panic or extreme fear, similar to the fear they felt during the traumatic event.

 A person with PTSD experiences changes in four main areas.